Best 7 String Guitar Selection for Extended Range & Power

 GEARANK

-• Fanned frets and multiscale neck feels natural, increasing playability.
+• Fanned frets and multiscale neck feels natural

 The Schecter Reaper-7 Multiscale features a Swamp Ash body with a Poplar Burl veneer top that looks gorgeous at any angle.